ivan-kleshnin/unredux/README.md

 To achieve 100% reactivity, most complex CycleJS apps will end with multiple cycles (either in app or library code), and sometimes the debug process is a real PITA.

+The previous point leads to a separate problem.
+When everything have to be expressed with observables the ["scoping hell"](http://paqmind.com/blog/async-patterns-and-scoping/) emerges.
+This is also explained in details by the link so I refrain from repeating myself.

 It's also about the ecosystem.
-I'm afraid the creation of XStream was a mistake afterall.
-Now they propose to use RxJS for the cases XStream can't manage – like bundle size is not an issue anymore @_@.
-React 16 is way more performant and convenient (because of `return [<Component/>...]` option) than the alternatives, including their default Snabbdom.
+I thought the creation of XStream was a mistake back then, and now I'm even more convinced.
+They seriously propose to use RxJS for the cases XStream can't manage – like bundle size is not an issue anymore @_@.
+Or learning two similar libraries is not a time waste.
+Then the DOM rendering...
+React 16 is way more performant and convenient (because of `return [<Component/>...]` option) than its alternatives, including their "default" Snabbdom.
 The latter, for example, still doesn't have a Component abstraction which means the whole VDOM tree reconcilation is the only option available...

+Cycle community would argue that *everything is optional* but I don't buy this.
+You can use React but you can't use ReactRouter, Helmet and other popular solutions that don't fit into CycleJS architecture.
+It's all about the volume of examples and accumulated knowledge.
+Popular tools have books, videos, etc. dedicated to them.
+Being marginal is sometimes necessary but it's always hard.

-Finally, I'd like to avoid TypeScript as long as possible (hint: it's a mess).
-The bottom line is that CycleJS community is very fragmented because of all their "diverse" decisions and it feels so.
+Finally, I'd like to avoid TypeScript (hint: it's a mess).
+TypeScript makes JavaScript the next Java, which is a tragedy.
+I will probably switch to PureScript instead as I see all the smartest people grouping there :) The bottom line is that CycleJS community is very fragmented because of their ["diverse"](https://github.com/cyclejs/cyclejs/issues/196) decisions and it feels so.
 From their initial principle of "same tools -> multiple architectures" they switched to "same architecture -> multiple tools" which I don't consider beneficial.

 Nevermind, I like CycleJS, I use it in some of my projects and I highly recommend it to everyone tired of Redux.

 ### Why not CalmmJS?